marcduiker/azure-functions-university/lessons/typescript/blob/blob-lesson-ts.md

     > 🔎 **Observation** - We can access nested structures of the JSON body via _dot notation_.

-3. Adjust the return message for the success case in the `index.ts` in order to be able to check if the right GUID was used:
+3. Adjust the return message for the success case in the `index.ts` in order to be able to check if the GUID of the request object was used:

    ```typescript
    if (req.body) {